-- A Excellent: Good on at least 8 of the 9 criteria, Sufficient on all others B - Very good: Good on 7 of the 9 criteria, Sufficient on all others - C Good: Good on 5 or 6 of the 9 criteria, Sufficient on all others - D Satisfactory: Good on 3 or 4 of the 9 criteria, Sufficient on all others - E Sufficient: Good on none or at most two of the 9 criteria, Sufficient on all others Fx - Not sufficient: Not sufficient on 1-4 criteria - F Fail: Not sufficient on 5-9 criteria c.Students with grade Fx are given an opportunity to revise the thesis to achieve a grade of E at least.
-Students who received grade Fx or F can redo the exam as long as the course is provided to achieve a grade of E at least.
+- A Excellent: Good on at least 8 of the 9 criteria, Sufficient on all others - B Very good: Good on 7 of the 9 criteria, Sufficient on all others - C Good: Good on 5 or 6 of the 9 criteria, Sufficient on all others - D Satisfactory: Good on 3 or 4 of the 9 criteria, Sufficient on all others - E Sufficient: Good on none or at most two of the 9 criteria, Sufficient on all others - Fx Not sufficient: Not sufficient on 1-4 criteria - F Fail: Not sufficient on 5-9 criteria - c.
+Students with grade Fx are given an opportunity to revise the thesis to achieve a grade of E at least.
 A student with grade E or higher is not entitled to another examination to raise his/her degree.
 Students who received grade Fx or F on exams twice from the same examiner can request to be evaluated by another examiner.
 Such request should be sent to the Director of Studies.

 Students can request to have examination according to this syllabus up to three semesters after it has stopped to be valid.
 Such request should be sent to the Director of Studies.